G-Research/prommsd/README.md

 ### Why the name?

-A "dead man's" device is more correctly called a ["Driver Safety Device"][machinerysafety101],this is your safety check for your monitoring, so it's monitoring safety rather than driver safety.
+A "dead man's" device is more correctly called a ["Driver Safety Device"][machinerysafety101], this is your safety check for your monitoring, so it's monitoring safety rather than driver safety.

 [machinerysafety101]: https://machinerysafety101.com/2011/03/28/stop-using-the-term-deadman/

 ### Alternatives

-This isn't for everyone:
+prommsd may not be the best approach for everyone.
+Here are some alternatives:

 - Monitor your Prometheus instance from another one
 - Use cloud services, like [Dead Man's Snitch](https://deadmanssnitch.com) (see